BAllanach/softsusy/README.md

 * `nmssmManual.pdf` describes the NMSSM implementation
 * `threeLoop.pdf` describes the inclusion of three-loop MSSM RGEs and two-loop threshold corrections

-Full and detailed `doxygen` code documentation can be obtained from: [softsusy](http://softsusy.hepforge.org/).

 ## Files included in this distribution